opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 Adapters can easily be implemented for any detector via the ``AdjusterAdapter`` interface.

-Beware that this is not thread safe as the adjustment of parameters breaks the const?? of the detection routine.
+Beware that this is not thread-safe as the adjustment of parameters breaks the const?? of the detection routine.

 Example of creating ``DynamicAdaptedFeatureDetector``: ::